Tmaou27/GPU-modeling-cyllindric-poisson-problem/README.md

 # GPU-Accelerated 2D Poisson Equation Solver (Axial Symmetry, CUDA)

-This project is a GPU-optimized version of a Python program that numerically solves the IYPT 2023 Problem #4 ("Electrometer").
+This project is a GPU-optimized version of a Python program that numerically solves the IYPT 2024 Problem #13 ("Charge meter").
 It calculates the potential distribution and charge on a ball using the Poisson equation.

 ## Key Features
 - **CUDA parallelization** for massive performance gains (vs. CPU implementation).